 - Expand our Customer Base.
 We believe the global market for cloud banking is large and underserved.
 With banks and credit unions needing to replace legacy point products with more efficient technology and banking services continuing to shift to digital, we believe there is a significant opportunity to deliver our solution and expand our customer base to financial institutions of all sizes and complexity around the world.
 Currently deployed in 10 countries, we have made significant investments to expand our presence in EMEA and APAC, and our solution can currently support over 120 languages and over 140 currencies.
 We promote sales in North America out of our offices in the United States and Canada, in APAC out of our offices in Australia and Japan, and in EMEA out of our office in the UK. - Continue Strengthening and Extending our Product Functionality.
-We plan to continue to develop our AI/ML capabilities through automation, predictive analytics, digital assistant services and data source integration to further reduce human interaction for routine but time-consuming tasks, allowing our customers to spend more time on value creating activities.
-We also plan to continue to expand our portfolio analytics and credit modeling capabilities.
-By further enhancing this functionality, we can provide our customers with greater real-time access to deeper insights at the point of production helping them make faster and more informed decisions and become more effective and proactive. - Foster and Grow our SI and Technology Ecosystem.
+We plan to extend the depth and breadth of the nCino Bank Operating System's client onboarding, loan origination and deposit account opening functionality across lines of business, while further enhancing its international capabilities.
+Additionally, we plan to continue to develop our portfolio analytics and credit modeling capabilities as well as our AI/ML capabilities through automation, predictive analytics, digital assistant services and data source integration.
+These innovations will further reduce the human resources required for routine but time-consuming tasks, allowing our customers to spend more time on value creating activities.
+By continuing to expand the functionality of the nCino Bank Operating System, we can further help our customers improve financial results, operate more efficiently, manage risk and compliance more effectively, and establish a data, audit and business intelligence hub. - Foster and Grow our SI and Technology Ecosystem.
 We have developed strong relationships with a number of leading SIs, including Accenture, Deloitte, PwC and West Monroe Partners, that increase our capacity to onboard new customers and implement the nCino Bank Operating System, extend our global reach and drive increased market awareness of our company and solution.
 To date, over 1,500 SI consultants have completed our training program to implement the nCino Bank Operating System.
 Through the open architecture of the nCino Bank Operating System, an increasing number of third-party technology partners, including Docusign, Equifax, Experian, TransUnion, IDology, LexisNexis, OneSpan and The Risk Management Association, are integrated with our solution. - Selectively Pursue Strategic Transactions.
 In addition to developing our solution organically, we may selectively pursue acquisitions, joint ventures or other strategic transactions.
 We expect these transactions to focus on innovation to help strengthen and expand the functionality and features of the nCino Bank Operating System and/or expand our global presence.
 For example, in fiscal 2020 we acquired Visible Equity and FinSuite as part of our strategy to build out our nIQ capabilities and we established our nCino K.K. joint venture to facilitate our entry into the Japanese market.